miltonian/principles/README.md

 - **Compile the Project**: Ensure that all generated agents are compiled.
 - **Run the Agents**: The `OrchestratorAgent` executes the agents to process your prompt.
 - **Display Results**: Show the response generated by the agents, synthesized by the `SynthesisAgent`.

+## Architecture Overview

+The Principles Framework is built around an orchestrated network of specialized agents, each designed to address a fundamental component of the user's goal or problem statement.
+The framework ensures efficient coordination and execution of these agents to produce a coherent and valuable output.

+### Agents and Their Roles

+Here is a detailed explanation of the primary agents within the framework and their specific roles:

+- **`AgentDesignAgent`**: Designs distinct agents with unique purposes based on fundamental components identified by the `TaskDecompositionAgent`.
+- **`ProblemAnalysisAgent`**: Analyzes user requirements to identify key goals, challenges, and desired outcomes.
+- **`TaskDecompositionAgent`**: Breaks down complex problems into fundamental components using first principles thinking.
+- **`CommunicationIntegrationAgent`**: Defines communication protocols and integration strategies for the multi-agent system.
+- **`SynthesisAgent`**: Synthesizes outputs from all other agents to produce the final result.
+- **`AlignmentVerificationAgent`**: Ensures that each component aligns with the overarching user objective.
+- **`BreakdownCompilationAgent`**: Compiles identified and verified fundamental components into a comprehensive textual breakdown.
+- **`DecompositionFrameworkAgent`**: Develops a structured methodology for decomposing user prompts into fundamental components.
+- **`IntentExtractionAgent`**: Identifies and isolates the core objectives and intentions behind a user prompt.

+### Orchestrator Agent and Agent Coordination

+The **`OrchestratorAgent`** plays a crucial role in the framework by coordinating all primary agents and synthesizing their outputs:

+- **Execution Order Resolution**: Uses dependency graphs and topological sorting (e.g., Kahn's algorithm) to determine the execution order of agents based on their dependencies.
+- **Agent Registration**: Dynamically imports and registers agents based on the configuration files.
+- **Parallel Execution**: Groups agents into execution levels, allowing agents without dependencies to run in parallel.
+- **Error Handling**: Implements retry logic and robust error handling mechanisms for agent execution.

+### Agent Registry and Dynamic Agent Loading

+The **`AgentRegistry`** is responsible for:

+- **Agent Management**: Registers and manages instances of agents, facilitating efficient retrieval and execution.
+- **Dynamic Loading**: Allows for dynamic loading and registration of agents at runtime based on configuration files.

+## How It Works

+1. **Input a Goal or Problem Statement**: Provide a clear and specific goal or problem statement you wish to address.

+2. **First Principles Breakdown**: The `TaskDecompositionAgent` uses first principles thinking to deconstruct your goal into its most fundamental components.

+3. **Agent Generation**: The `AgentDesignAgent` designs specialized agents, each targeting a fundamental component identified.

+4. **Agent Coordination and Integration**: The `CommunicationIntegrationAgent` defines how agents will interact and share information.

+5. **Execution Management**: The `OrchestratorAgent` resolves dependencies, manages execution order, and coordinates the operation of all agents.

+6. **Synthesis of Outputs**: The `SynthesisAgent` combines outputs from all agents to produce the final, coherent result.

 ## Detailed Workflow of Agent Generation and Execution